-There are twenty three commercial banks operating in Nepal which accept about 81 percent of the total deposits and sanction 71 percent of total loans and advances out of the total depository institutions.
-Out of these seventeen banks operating in the nation, two commercial banks representing the government sector and private sector Nepal bank limited and standard charted bank limited respectively are selected as the base for the study.
+Currently, there are 28 Grade "A" Commercial Banks operating in Nepal which accept about 81 percent of the total deposits and sanction 71 percent of total loans and advances out of the total depository institutions.
+Out of these twenty eight banks operating in the nation, two commercial banks representing the government sector and private sector Nepal bank limited and standard charted bank limited respectively are selected as the base for the study.
 The deposit mobilization positions of these two banks are studied comparatively with the deposit mobilization of aggregate commercial banks within the country.